-Daikin new R-32 Heat Pump - This week Daikin is taking part to INTERCLIMA 2019, a major energy efficiency event in Paris.
-The event will be showcasing a comprehensive array of high-performance solutions for saving energy in buildings.
+Daikin's new R-32 Heat Pump - This week, Daikin is taking part in INTERCLIMA 2019, a major energy efficiency event in Paris.
+The event will showcase a comprehensive array of high-performance solutions for saving energy in buildings.
 Because of that, the trade fair will host installers, contractors, architects, engineers and distributors.
 They will have the opportunity to discover the most innovative and efficient solutions for more economical and comfortable buildings.
 In this context, Daikin is presenting a new heat pump prototype, the EWYT-B- with R-32.

 Daikin legacy

-The new EWYT-B- with R-32 opens doors to new opportunities.
-Just one year after introducing on the market the first chiller in the industry to use R-32 refrigerant, Daikin is leading the way towards sustainability again.
-Keeping up with environmentally friendly products development.
+The new EWYT-B with R-32 opens doors to new opportunities.
+Just one year after introducing the first chiller in the industry to use R-32 refrigerant, Daikin is leading the way towards sustainability again.
+Keeping up with environmentally friendly product development.

-Daikin new R-32 Heat Pump as a sustainabe choiche
+Daikin's new R-32 Heat Pump as a sustainable choice

-It is desingned to satisfy heating & cooling demand from 75 to 650 kW.
+It is designed to satisfy heating & cooling demands from 75 to 650 kW.
 Therefore, it will be able to meet the heating & cooling demand of a wide variety of applications.
-For instace,
+For instance,

-All that makes Daikin new heat pump EWYT-B- a wise and better choice when compared to fossil fuels.
+All that makes Daikin's new heat pump EWYT-B a wise and better choice when compared to fossil fuels.
 But also wnen compared to standard refrigerants like the R-410A.
-In fact, the GWP (Global Warming Potential) of R-32 refrigerant is exactly one third of that of R-410A refrigerant.
+The GWP (Global Warming Potential) of R-32 refrigerant is exactly one-third of that of R-410A refrigerant.

 And it doesn’t stop with that.
 R-32, being a single component refrigerant, is much easier to recover and reuse, differently from R-410A.
 I fact, because the latter is a blend of refrigerants, it cannot be recycled.